an1mehacker/SR-Economy-Simulator/README.md

 0.2 - General price balancing, code stability, more features (like finding trades) and improvements

 ### Future
-0.3 - Passive trade good production, Producer Bonuses 0.4 - Growths and Recessions, NPC trading
+0.3 - Passive trade good production, Producer Bonuses
+0.4 - Growths and Recessions, NPC trading

 ### Past
 0.1 - All basic features implemented, you can buy goods in one market and sell to another, but without a money limit

-# Price factors

-Global:
-  * Inflation
-  * Trade Difficulty of Simulation
-  * Trade Good Base Price and Range

-Market:
-  * Development Score (highly developed planets have more expensive goods)
-  * Producer Bonuses if applicable
-  * Daily Fluctuation
-  * Market Events like deficits or sales.
-  * Supply and Demand

 # Planned features
-- Passive production and consumption of trade goods
+- Passive production and consumption of trade goods.
+Events that can trigger large production or consumption changes.
 - Producer Bonuses.
 Check bonuses on other markets and seek the corresponding producers that get rewarded for more profit
 - Growth - Triggers producer bonuses, points price fluctuations downwards in price.
 Lasts 0.5-1.5 years.
 - Recession - triggers selling bonuses, points price fluctuations upwards in price.
 Also lasts 0.5-1.5 years